Swansea Snapshot!

 16 December 1993 - 30th January 1994

-Joe Pasquale, Windsor Davies, Carol Lee Scott (was taken ill during the run and replaced with a male member of the production staff), Paul Shane, Suzanne Dando, Bruce Roberts
+Joe Pasquale, Windsor Davies, Carol Lee Scott (was taken ill during the run and replaced by Ian Sandy, one of the production staff, as Grotty Wizard), Paul Shane, Suzanne Dando, Bruce Roberts

 Paul Shane born 19th June 1940 in Rotherham South Yorkshire was a miner before turning professional in 1974 he appeared briefly in Coronation street before his big break came as Ted Bovis in Hi-De-Hi where he appeared from 1980 until it ended in 1988, after a stint in Holby City for the BBC he then got a part in Emmerdale as Solomon Dingle.